This exercise illustrates the computation of payback period of installing a new fixed asset which replaces an old asset having a salvage value.

 = 2.5 years

-The equipment promises a payback period of 2.5 years that is equal to the maximum desired payback period of the company.
-The equipment would, therefore, be purchased.
+The equipment promises a payback period of 2.5 years which is equal to the maximum desired payback period of Black Stone Company.
+The equipment would, therefore, be purchased according to payback period analysis.